 Young Family Estate Planning

-(2) If any assets were in husband’s or wife’s name alone, and failed to name spouse as beneficiary, then a court proceeding will be required to name an “administrator” of your estate and New York law decides who gets which assets.
-If you have a spouse and children, the first $50,000 goes to your spouse and rest is divided 50% to your spouse and 50% to your children.
-However, if your children are under age eighteen they are minors and may not represent themselves in court.
-In that case, the court will appoint a second lawyer to represent the interests of your children, at your expense.
+- If one spouse dies, any assets that were in the husband’s or wife’s name alone will be subject to a court proceeding to name an “administrator” of the estate and New York law decides who gets which assets.
+The first $50,000 goes to the surviving spouse and the rest is divided 50% to the spouse and 50% to the children.
+If the children are minors, the court will appoint a second lawyer to represent the interests of the children.

-C. Avoid guardianship proceedings should your spouse have a disabling accident or illness and have the legal documents you need to handle your spouse’s legal, financial and medical affairs.
+- Avoids guardianship proceedings should your spouse have a disabling accident or illness and provides the legal documents you will need to handle your spouse’s legal, financial and medical affairs.